webforj/webforj-docs/docs/components/toast.md

 The webforJ `Toast` component creates a subtle [pop-up notification](https://en.wikipedia.org/wiki/Pop-up_notification).
 Toast notifications disappear after a set amount of time and don't require a user response.
 They are typically used to provide feedback about operations or to display system messages.

-## Usage
+## Creating a toast notification

 The easiest way to generate a Toast notification is the `Toast.show()` method.
 This method creates a Toast, adds it to the application's Frame, and displays it.
+However, you can also create a toast with a standard constructor and use the `open()` method to display it.
 The example below uses the `show()` method to create a toast notification when the user presses a button:

 <!-- <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.toastdemos.ToastDemo'